rodrivas78/MSX/BASIC_10_Liners/Orbit_Simulator/README.md

 To stop the simulation and return to the BASIC promt, type 'q' (lower case).

-Type LIST <ENTER> to show the listing.
+Type LIST &lt;ENTER&gt; (or F4 key) to show the listing.

-After changing any of the parameters, type _RUN (or CALL RUN), to run the program in TURBO mode.
+After changing any of the parameters, type RUN (or F5 key).

-For you to enjoy this program to its full potential, it is necessary to use the "X-BASIC" compiler (aka "MSX-BASIC KUN", or "TURBO BASIC").
-See below how to load the compiler before loading the program.

 Load instruction: